Interested in playing for UNH?

 Tryouts for the are held early in the fall, generally within the first few weeks of the fall semester (early September).
-The date is not yet set for the upcoming 2018 tryouts but will be made clear on the homepage of this website as soon is the date is released.
 If you plan on trying-out and live out of state remember to bring your gear with you to school because you will need it within the first few weeks.

 Is the UNH men’s lacrosse team in the NCAA?

 The UNH Men’s Lacrosse program is not a member of the NCAA, but rather a member of the MCLA (Men’s Collegiate Lacrosse Association).
 The MCLA is structured similarly to the NCAA with multiple divisions and teams from over 180 colleges across the country.
 UNH competes in Division 1 within the highly competitive PCLL conference.
 The men’s lacrosse team operates as a virtual varsity at UNH.
 Virtual varsities are different than a traditional club teams in the fact that the team operates the same as any varsity (NCAA) team at UNH but without scholarships or financial assistance from the school.

 Who does UNH compete against?

 As a member of Division 1, UNH competes against top teams from around the country.
 UNH is a member of the PCLL conference which includes Boston College, UCONN, Northeastern and Buffalo.
 While most games occur on the east coast, we do travel during spring break to play teams from across the country.
 Teams from the most recent years include BYU, University of Arizona, Colorado, Colorado State, Grand Canyon University, University of Utah, Utah Valley, Tennessee, Wake Forest,Texas A&M, Georgia Tech and many more.